 - Two versions of Lexcel are available to reflect the needs of domestic and international markets:

-- Lexcel International – version 5 of the Standard for practices in England and Wales with independent offices overseas and practices in foreign jurisdictions.
-We are hosting a webinar for V5 International on 27th October at 12 noon which will also last for approximately 2 hours.
+- Lexcel International – Version 5.1 of the Standard for practices in England and Wales with independent offices overseas and practices in foreign jurisdictions.
+If you would like a copy of a webinar on Lexcel V5.1 just email email@example.com with your name, organisation name and SRA number.

 - Lexcel England and Wales is divided into two versions to meet the needs of legal practices and in-house legal departments.
 These entities are defined as